cowboy/node-exit/README.md

 A replacement for process.exit that ensures stdio are fully drained before exiting.

+If you're familiar with the seemingly never-ending saga in joyent/node#3584, you already know that Node.js behaves differently on Windows when pipe-redirecting `stdout` or `stderr` vs just displaying output in the shell.
+Well, this module attempts to work around the issue by waiting until those streams have been completely drained before actually calling `process.exit`.

+Based on some code by @vladikoff.

 ## Getting Started
 Install the module with: `npm install exit`